azar84/saas-marketing-360/README.md

 ## 🔧 Configuration

 ### Design System
-The admin panel uses a dynamic design system that can be customized through the Design System manager:
+The platform uses a dynamic design system that can be customized through the Design System manager:

 - **Primary Colors** - Main brand colors
 - **Secondary Colors** - Supporting colors